wangtian1905/Fortran-code-for-Br2-bond-breaking-SCTS-simulations/README.md

 Installation time of Visual Studio (VS): about 40 mins. <br>
 ## Environment setup
 After installation of VS, then install Intel oneAPI Base Toolkit and Intel oneAPI HPC Toolkit one after one.
 The links for these two toolkits are below: <br>
---Intel oneAPI Base Toolkit: https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html <br>
+- Intel oneAPI Base Toolkit: https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html <br>
---Intel oneAPI HPC Toolkit: https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html <br>
+- Intel oneAPI HPC Toolkit: https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html <br>
 Installation time: 30-60 mins for oneAPI Base Toolkit and 45-90 mins for oneAPI HPC Toolkit.
 The toolkits will automatically be integrated in VS. <br>
 ## Parameters setup for Intel Fortran compiler: <br>
 (i) create a Fortran project in VS and paste the code. <br>